The Deia bootie by Toms is incredibly affordable, too, at just $55 a pair.

 Every fall I face the same fashion dilemma: I want a beautiful pair of boots, but I want them to be affordable.
 And by affordable, I mean as cheap as possible.
 This year I discovered the perfect pair: the Deia bootie by Toms.

-I hate spending money on shoes.
+See, I hate spending money on shoes.
 I know, I know—shoes complete the outfit.
 But all I can think about is how destroyed my shoes get from shuffling from Manhattan to the New Jersey suburbs every day, traipsing through dirty sidewalks and sometimes even dirtier snow slush.

 By the end of the winter, any pair of boots I buy are completely destroyed.
 The first year I lived in NYC, I bought myself a nice, expensive pair of boots.
 I spent the season tiptoeing around puddles and shedding tears over unsightly scuffs (those luxurious boots were a third of my assistant’s pay check, after all!).